Redding Regional Airport

 Nearby Food

-Featured Bite The massive pan-fried potstickers and crispy sesame beef at Peter Chu's Skyroom, enjoyed while watching aircraft spool up on the ramp.
+Featured Bite Pan-fried potstickers and sesame beef at Peter Chu's Skyroom, eaten with a front-row view of the active ramp.

 Airport data for reference only and may be outdated.